mrlynn/getting-mean/workshop/quest0.md

 # Getting MEAN
 ## An Introduction to API-Centered Application Development with Node.js and MongoDB

-## quest 0: Introduction to the Workshop and quests
+## quest 0: Introduction to the Workshop and Quests

 This workshop was created to guide the developer through the process of becoming hero... actually creating an API-centered Application using Node.js and MongoDB.
 Well accomplish this through a journey led through by user-centered development tasks called quests.
 This workshop has 15 quests associated with it and each has a distinct number of tasks required in order to move to the next.